DNS Deep Dive: How Domain Resolution Really Works

 If DNS fails, applications fail β€” regardless of how healthy servers or networks are.
 Major outages are often caused by DNS misconfigurations or provider failures.

 Using redundant DNS providers, monitoring resolution times, and validating changes are best practices for production environments.
+Pair this with strong monitoring and logging.

 Final Thoughts